 By Stacey Dale, Property Manager

 If you are like me, you like to have everything in a neat and organized fashion at all times.
 Moving is one of the most stressful times you will ever have to deal with, and almost nobody enjoys it.
 When moving and packing, I like to make sure I know everything will be stored safely and securely (and neatly) to reduce that stress for me.
 One way I can ensure this happens is by packed and organizing everything the right way.
+Let’s review some tips on how to pack a storage unit successfully.

 When I start to pack things up, I like to start and finish one room at a time.
 This way boxes from one room don’t get mixed up with boxes from another room, or with ones that you may not need right away.
 For example, if I am packing my kitchen, I will start from one side of the room and work my way around.
 This way all my dishes are packed together and not with other items that could potentially damage them.